Nimaoth/Nev/docs/lsp.md

 Configuration for language servers should be put in the user settings (`~/.nev/settings.json`) or the workspace settings (`{workspace_dir}/.nev/settings.json`)

-Some language servers are already configured in the [app settings](../config/settings.json), so when you add you're own language server configuration make sure to use `"+lsp"` to extend the LSP configurations, unless you want to completely override the defaults:
+Some language servers are already configured in the [app settings](../config/settings.json), so when you add your own language server configuration make sure to use `"+lsp"` to extend the LSP configurations, unless you want to completely override the defaults:
 - `nim`: `nimlangserver`
 - `C`: `clangd`
 - `C++`: `clangd`
 - `Zig`: `zls`
 - `Odin`: `ols`
-- `Rust`: `rust-analizer`
+- `Rust`: `rust-analyzer`

 Nev supports attaching multiple language servers to a document.
 The merge strategy for merging results from multiple language servers is not configurable yet.